PolarBean/pythonClubGit/README.md

 # pythonClubGit
 a repository for learning git in the nesys python club

-We are having so much fun!
+We are learning everything we need to know about git and github!